-Conforming Loan Limit Increase for 2023: How it Impacts U.S. Transferring Employees
+Conforming Loan Limit Increase for 2023: How it Affects US Transferring Employees

 What You Need to Know About the Conforming Loan Limit Increase for 2023

-In November of 2022, the Federal Housing Finance Agency (FHFA) announced the conforming loan limit values (CLLs) for Fannie Mae and Freddie Mac will increase from $647,200 to $726,200 in 2023.
-This is an increase of $79,000 and will impact one-unit properties in most of the United States.
+In November of 2022, the Federal Housing Finance Agency (FHFA) announced the conforming loan limit values (CLLs) for Fannie Mae and Freddie Mac will increase from $647,200 to $726,200 in 2023 This is an increase of $79,000 and will affect one-unit properties in most of the United States.

 What is the Conforming Loan Limit?